TebasMartinez/Ironhack-Data-Analytics-Bootcamp-2025/Week 04 - EDA & Data Visualisation/README.md

 ````
 Lw = Q1 - 1,5 IQR
 ````

+(The 1,5 can be changed) \
+One way of handling outliers is filtering out everything above the Upper whisker.  \
 It's a very simple approach of handling outliers, during DA we can use more precise methods.

 ### P-value
 "Assuming that your assumption is true, how likely are you to see this data?"